-The University’s General Revenue obligations take three forms:
+The University’s General Revenue obligations take four forms:

 1. General Revenue bonds and Commercial Paper Notes Program